Certora/Documentation/docs/ref-manual/cvl/overview.md

  - **[Hooks](hooks):** Hooks allow the specification to instrument the contracts being verified to insert additional CVL code when various instructions are executed.

-The remainder of this section describes the syntax and semantics of a specification file in detail.
+The remainder of this chapter describes the syntax and semantics of a specification file in detail.